santosfamilyfoundation/TrafficGUIs/README.md

 Simply run the `SantosBuild.sh` file in `application/packaging` directory of SantosGUI with: `bash SantosBuild.sh`.
 The executable will be output to the `application/dist` folder.

-## Packaging Application

-Simply run the `SantosBuild.sh` file in `application/packaging` directory of SantosGUI with: `bash SantosBuild.sh`.
-The executable will be output to the `application/dist` folder.